Welcome 2019 Fellows & Congrats 2018 Fellows!

-ADA 25 Advancing Leadership is the first of initiative of its kind in the nation designed specifically to ensure that Chicago’s vibrant civic and professional life fully includes leaders with disabilities.
+ADA 25 Advancing Leadership, a signature initiative of The Chicago Community Trust, is the first program of its kind in the nation designed specifically to ensure that Chicago’s vibrant civic and professional life fully includes leaders with disabilities.
 The initiative is composed of three facets:

 More than 1 in 10 People in Illinois have some kind of disability